 Both versions have 15 lowercase double-letter ligatures, a couple of special characters, and the usual brace of accented characters as well.
 (I don't have them shown on this because it'd make the thing even longer than it already is.)
 And as usual, these are free for both personal and commercial use!

-(Note: the watercolor flower and leaves in the hero image are not my creation.
+(Note: the watercolor flower and leaves in the image above are not my creation.
 They're from this watercolor object pack!)

-If you like my freebies, buy me a coffee!
+If you like my free fonts, buy me a cup of tea!